TIMOTHY

 for seven separate Massachusetts general population studies with interviews

 done with over 19,000 people.
-This methodology was also implemented for a 2009
+This method was also implemented for a 2009

 general population study in Washington D.C. for which more than 4500 interviews